Politics of Puerto Rico: 19th century

+20th century

+1900-1940

 The Partido Republicano Puertorriqueño won the elections in 1900 and again in 1902.
 The new government of Puerto Rico, organized under the Foraker Act of 1900, was a mixture of the British and the American system, somewhat similar to that established for the territory of Orleans after the Louisiana Purchase.
 The House of Delegates was elected directly by the voters (male, propertied) and the equivalent to the Senate was the Cabinet appointed by the Governor and by the President of the United States.
 Muñoz-Rivera exiled himself to New York after the defeat, but returned once the Federal Party was no longer useful and joined Rosendo Matienzo Cintrón in organizing the Union Party, also with them was José de Diego.

 Matienzo Cintrón had been a Republican, supporting statehood.
 But two years into the new government, he realized that statehood would not be granted and the desired equality as citizens was not feasible under the United States.
 He brought with him other former Republicans and practically all of Muñoz-Rivera's Federalists into a party that was to bring about the union of all political groups.
 He was successful, they won the elections of 1904 and all subsequent elections until the 1920s when another defection of Republicans allowed for the creation of yet another party bringing into it persons supporting a status change.

 The Union Party, initially supported statehood or an autonomous government, it then later added independence.
 In fact, Matienzo-Cintrón went from statehood advocate to autonomist to independence advocate as a result of eight years of American civil government in Puerto Rico.
 The Union Party, from the very beginning, was against the colonial government established under the Foraker Act.
 Rosendo Matienzo Cintrón, Manuel Zeno Gandía, Luis Lloréns Torres, Eugenio Benítez Castaño, and Pedro Franceschi started to organize the Independence Party in 1912, which paved the path for similar movements.
 The Union Party quickly gained the attention of the colonial governors, all Republicans, who were willing to work closely with them because of their control of the House of Delegates.
 The local Republicans protested bitterly and, at one point, they took statehood out of their platform – not reinstating it until the early 1920s.
 Many in the Union Party leadership were lawyers who had contracts with the sugar operations recently bought out and enlarged by the new American owners, thus establishing a close relationship between the nascent middle classes and the American corporate interests.